-Program Details Food Assistance Program for Legal Immigrants (FAP) Provides food assistance for legal immigrants who are not eligible for Brief Description the federal Supplemental Nutrition Assistance Program (SNAP).
-Legal Authorization RCW 74.08A.120 Immigrants-food assistance Funding Source 100% State Population Served Legal immigrants ineligible for the federal SNAP program under federal welfare reform enacted in August 1996 The eligibility rules for FAP are the same as the rules for the federal SNAP program, except for citizenship and immigrant status requirements.
+Program Details Food Assistance Program for Legal Immigrants (FAP) Dui of Documention Provides food assistance for legal immigrants who are not eligible for Brief Description the federal Supplemental Nutrition Assistance Program (SNAP).
+Legal Authorization RCW 74.08A.120 Immigrants-food assistance.
+Funding Source 100% State.
+Population Served Legal immigrants ineligible for the federal SNAP program under federal welfare reform enacted in August 1996.
+The eligibility rules for FAP are the same as the rules for the federal SNAP program, except for citizenship and immigrant status requirements.
 Eligibility Households can receive a mix of FAP and SNAP benefits depending on the citizenship or alien status of each person in the home.
-Eligibility Prior to July 1, 2011, FAP households received the same amount of benefits as SNAP households.
+Prior to July 1, 2011, FAP households received the same amount of benefits as SNAP households.
 As a cost saving measure to help balance the state's budget, the State Legislature reset the state FAP benefit at half the amount of the federal SNAP benefit effective July 1, 2011.
-As of July 1, 2013, FAP clients receive 75% of the federal SNAP benefit.
-Same as for federal SNAP: Services 1.
-Electronic food benefits can be used at participating grocery stores.
-Services 2.
+As of July 1, 2015, FAP clients receive 100% of the federal SNAP benefit.
+Same as for federal SNAP: Services Electronic food benefits can be used at participating grocery stores.
 The value of the benefit is determined by size of household and net income.
-Same as for federal SNAP: Linkages Nutrition education programs School lunch programs Low-income housing Food banks Children and family services Community medical centers Senior outreach Charitable agencies
+Same as for federal SNAP: Linkages Nutrition education programs.
+School lunch programs.
+Low-income housing.
+Food banks.
+Children and family services.
+Community medical centers.
+Senior outreach.
+Charitable agencies.
+Working Family Support.